Why the orange heart

 The orange heart represents compassion for people fleeing war and persecution.
 Inspired by the refugee nation flag, and the colours of a lifebelt, the heart symbolises hope and kindness.
 By recreating and sharing the heart on your social media channels you can show your support for refugees.

-Show your Heart
+Show your heart

-If you can’t get to an event during the Week of Action (18-24 October) there’s other ways to show your support for a more compassionate approach to refugees.
+Here are some ways to show your support for a more compassionate approach to refugees.